Tmakinde/Institutional_platform/README.md

 It's purpose is to be able to connect different schools.or tutotrial.centres on a single platform.

 #What will users be able to do?
-users will be schools, tutorial centre and student
+users are schools, tutorial centre and student

-Schools wil register and they will then create class and add student to it they can register their student for onlne cbt exam
+#Schools(admin) wil register and they will be able to:

-same things goes to.the tutorial centres.

-There are still other functions in it.
+** Create class
+** Add students
+** Create Subject and add its Topics
+** Add questions to each topic
+** Participation in online CBT test for every institution on the platform.

+#Students of each institution will be able to:
+** Choose the subjects they want
+** Have access to various topics and its assigned questions.
+** Submission of exercise.

 #Framework used

-The framework used for this project is a php framework called laravel for backend Bootstrap is used for the frontend
+The framework used for this project is laravel Bootstrap is used for the frontend

 #How to run this on your system